-Dr Alice Bunn is the International Director at the UK Space Agency, responsible for increasing the UK’s global influence in science, security and trade through space.
+Dr Alice Bunn OBE is the Chief Executive of the Institution of Mechanical Engineers (IMechE) and previously International Director at the UK Space Agency, responsible for increasing the UK’s global influence in science, security and trade through space.
 Having joined the UK Space Agency in 2011, she led the International Charter for Space and Major Disasters, exploring how satellite images can be used to save lives.

 Alice was one of the first women to win at Marie Claire’s Women at the Top Awards in 2014.
 She joked at the time that, ‘in a room full of testosterone, you need a bit of oestrogen’.
 She is an advocate for getting women into STEM, and is deeply committed to supporting the progression and visibility of women in such a male-dominated field.
 Alice has championed flexible working over the last 10 years, working part-time in order to spend time with her 4 children whilst also delivering senior leadership roles at national and international levels.